DJV22/Hound_PVE/README.md

  - [ ] 3.
 Create your ZFS pools or Import them as needed
   - To create your ZFS pool do the following
    - Goto PVE - ZFS on the right column, select create zfs from top right and complete information
       - Name - use your desired name
+       - I used the following
+        - first add `tank-backups`
+        - second add `tank-fileserver`
       - compression on by default
       - ashift 12 by default
       - Raid level I chose RAIDZ (My config breakdown = 3 20TB disk 1 parity 2 actual drives equaling 40TB of storage.
 If 1 disk fails you can recover data)
       - Do not enable firewall on any containers because it will interfere with portfowarding and gateway we currently have
-   - Adding datasets to match planned file structure configuration
+   - Adding datasets to match planned file structure configuration from the PVE shell console

-   !!!!!!!!!!!!!!!!!!!!!!!!!!
-THIS IS A PLACEHOLDER FOR AFTER I DEFOG MY BRAIN!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-   - tank-backups/vz
-   - tank-fileserver home
-   - tank-fileserver share
-   - tank-fileserver media
+    - for tank-backups use the following command to create a zfs dataset for ProxMox storage
+     - `zfs create tank-backups/vz` This is where "whole-machine" backups, LXC Container templates, and bootable ISO images will go.
+      -Once created you can add it by following these steps, adding ProxMox storage units can be skipped if not used for ProxMox storage
+       - On Datacenter:Storage use the Add button and select Directory.
+       - Give it an ID of "tank-backups" and the directory is /tank-backups/vz.
+The Shared: box should be off, as there are no additional nodes in this setup.
+       - Select the Content: button and add VZDump backup file, Container template, and ISO image.
+This is where "whole-machine" backups, LXC Container templates, and bootable ISO images will go
+       - We want to turn OFF those options from "local", select it and use "Edit" and deactivate those selections in Content:, and make sure "Snippets" is active.
+If "Snippets" come into use, they will be small, benefit from the faster drive, and you can't save the options
-     - Use the following commands to link the created zfs filesystem to the fileserver from the PVE command line1: make sure each is identified as a unique mount point (mp0, mp1 etc)
+     - for tank-fileserver use the following commands - This creates the datasets to be used once the fileserver container is created.
-            - pct set 101 -mp0 /tank-fileserver/home,mp=/home
-            - pct set 101 -mp1 /tank-fileserver/share,mp=/share
-            - pct set 101 -mp2 /tank-fileserver/media,mp=/srv/storage
+     - `zfs create tank-fileserver/home`
+     - `zfs create tank-fileserver/share`
+     - `zfs create tank-fileserver/media`
+     - Use the command `zfs list` to ensure all datasets were properly created and ready for use.

  - to import your previous ZFS pool you must use the following shell commands after ensuring the drives are connected and available
       - In this case I used the following commands from pve console
       - `zpool import -f tank-fileserver`
       - `zpool import -f tank-backups`
       - If the import fails you may have to use "zpool import -f (poolname) flag to force the import.
 This may need to be followed be the "zpool -e" flag to make it permanent.

-- Adding ProxMox storage units (can be skipped if not used for ProxMox storage)
-   - On Datacenter:Storage use the Add button and select Directory.
-   - Give it an ID of "tank-backups" and the directory is /tank-backups/vz.
-The Shared: box should be off, as there are no additional nodes in this setup.
-   - Select the Content: button and add VZDump backup file, Container template, and ISO image.
-This is where "whole-machine" backups, LXC Container templates, and bootable ISO images will go
-   - We want to turn OFF those options from "local", select it and use "Edit" and deactivate those selections in Content:, and make sure "Snippets" is active.
-If "Snippets" come into use, they will be small, benefit from the faster drive, and you can't save the options unless one of those is selected anyway.
+ unless one of those is selected anyway.
    - local-zfs pool should only have disk image and containers.

 -
 -
+   !!!!!!!!!!!!!!!!!!!!!!!!!!
+THIS IS A PLACEHOLDER FOR AFTER I DEFOG MY BRAIN!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 ---------------------------------------------------------------
 4. Install [DNS](../main/DNS.md) (the DNS Server Appliance)